Antonia Bird: Career

 In 2005, she produced Faith, a 4Way Pictures/Company Pictures production about the 1984–1985 national miners' strike.
 She was an executive producer of the 2009 Iraqi film Son of Babylon.

 In 2010, she and Kay Mellor realised their story about Mellor's mother in A Passionate Woman (BBC 2010), which the duo directed.

 In 2011, Cross My Mind, Bird's next film, was set to start shooting.

 In 2012, Bird directed the first four episodes of the first series of Peter Moffat's BBC period drama, The Village.
 Series 2 episode 1 finishes with the tribute 'For Antonia Bird 1951–2013'.

 Affiliations

 Bird was a member of the American Academy of Motion Picture Arts and Sciences; the British Academy of Film and Television Arts, the Directors Guild of America, Directors UK, BECTU, and a Fellow of the Royal Society of Arts.

 Death

 Bird died from a rare anaplastic thyroid cancer on 24 October 2013 at the age of 62.
-She is survived by her husband, the TV editor Ian Ilet.
+She is survived by her husband, the TV editor Ian Ilett.